waynodiablo/Oystercard/battle_ships/battle_ships.md

 I would like to be able to fire at my opponents board

 As a player
+So that I can refine my strategy
+I would like to know when I have sunk an opponent's ship

+As a player
 So that I know when to finish playing
 I would like to know when I have won or lost